jaredly/labyrinth/Roadmap.md

 - [ ] umm mobile friendly?
 - [x] have a "dot" mode, where you just follow the dot

+- [ ] speed up along straightaways.
+  can I just have it be based on current curvature? could be fun

 - [x] make a version where you zoom in and follow the leading point!